dani0001414/PUBGLiveMatchStat/README.md

 You can get the Streamer UserID with this Twitch API endpoint: https://api.twitch.tv/helix/users?login=username In my code i'm not implemented it becouse of the extra runtime due to this fetch.

-If you finished the earlier steps above, you need creat a new Google Script project and copy-paste the PUBGLiveStatMatch_Google_Script.js content to it and have to fill with this information the script and Deploy as a webapp.
+If you finished the earlier steps above, you need to creat a new Google Script project and copy-paste the PUBGLiveStatMatch_Google_Script.js content to it and have to fill with this information the script and Deploy as a webapp.

 You got a link at the end.
 You have to paste it this link into the right place in PUBGStatFetch.html.